-- For items on electronic course reserve, Richter library allows 100 free pages of printing per day - The GSA office in Building 21-T allows a certain number of free copies per student - The International Students' office in Building 21-F allows copying for a very low fee - Lakeside Copies in the University Center charges a reduced rate for items left overnight - Use PDFs, which are free and which you can make in the departmental photocopiers/scanners.
+- For items on electronic course reserve, Richter library has U-Print printers available. - The GSA office in Building 21-T offers free printing, scanning, faxing, copying and internet access to all UM graduate students. - The International Students' office in Building 21-F allows copying for a very low fee - Lakeside Copies in the University Center charges a reduced rate for items left overnight - Use PDFs, which are free and which you can make in the departmental photocopiers/scanners.